BenjaminCarrel/low-rank-toolbox/README.md

 * Memory-efficient storage for low-rank matrices and tensors.
 * Implementations of fundamental low-rank operations and factorizations.
-* Sub-packages for specialized algorithms like cssp (Column Subset Selection).
+* Sub-packages for specialized algorithms like CSSP (Column Subset Selection Problem), Krylov approximations, etc.
 * Built on top of numpy and scipy for a familiar and powerful foundation.

 ## **Installation**